Chinese Christian Theology

 In the 1990s and into the early twenty-first century, the communist party emphasized the development of a socialist market economy and rapid urbanization.
 In part, this period witnessed a growing number of Christian entrepreneurs who played significant roles in local church leadership.
 This has led some to speak of Max Weber’s classic thesis associating the rise of Protestantism with the spirit of capitalism (see Cao 2011).
 However, many have seen these economic and social changes as underscoring human depravity.
 In contrast with Ting, Aloysius Jin Luxian (1916–2013), a bishop associated with the state-sanctioned Catholic Patriotic Association (CPA), expressed worries that Chinese society was facing challenges ‘of modernization, of pure materialism, of the idolatry of money, of individualism’ (Madsen 1998: 114).
 Likewise, the non-Christian scholar Zhuo Xinping, echoing T. C. Chao’s post-imprisonment views, remarks:

 In the present period of social mutations in China, the appearance of cases of moral bankruptcy, human corruptibility and pessimism about life have led many Chinese to understand and experience the meaning of the fallen nature of humanity.
-(Zhuo 1995: 82)
+(Zhuo 1995: 82; see Science and Fallenness)

 Ultimately, for each of these Chinese thinkers, the human condition is not merely an academic concern, but one which stems from existential questions for individuals and societies.